 Alternatively, the self-selection hypothesis states that experiences prior to education shape both a person's political attitudes and their educational choices.
-Hence there are no direct effects of education: Variables tapping a person's education serve as proxy for experiences earlier in life (e.g. Corno and Carlana 2021; Kunst, Kuhn, and van de Werfhorst 2023).
-The role of parents looms large among the possible sources of self-selection (Hyman and Wright 1959; Lancee and Sarrasin 2015) as does inherited social class (Breen and Müller 2020).
+Hence there is no direct effect of education: Variables tapping a person's education serve as proxy for experiences earlier in life (e.g., Corno and Carlana 2021; Kunst, Kuhn, and van de Werfhorst 2023).
+The role of parents looms large among the possible sources of self-selection (Hyman and Wright 1979; Lancee and Sarrasin 2015) as does inherited social class (Breen and Müller 2020).
 The type of diploma obtained may reflect the social milieu in which people are raised and socialized (Bourdieu 1984).
-Once again, research is heavily oriented to level of education, but recent Dutch and Norwegian studies show substantial association between the educational fields of parents and children (van de Werfhorst, de Graaf, and Kraaykamp 2001; Helland and Wiborg 2019).
+Once again, research is heavily oriented to the level of education, but recent Dutch and Norwegian studies show substantial association between the educational fields of parents and children (Helland and Wiborg 2019; van de Werfhorst, de Graaf, and Kraaykamp 2001).

-The third phase in a person's life in which a link between education and political attitudes may be formed engages the possibility that a person's field of study shapes their working life beyond the years they spend in education.
+Finally, the post-education hypothesis considers that a person's field of study shapes their working life beyond the years they spend in education.
 The principal expectation here is that "education leads to differences in values by constituting groups with different material interests and capabilities" (Stubager 2008, 333).
 According to this view, education's indirect effect stems from its allocative effect on income, economic security, and status.
-For example, a person who studied finance or medicine is more likely to have a higher income or social status, and this can influence their voting behavior.
+For example, a person who studies finance or medicine is more likely to have a higher income or social status, and this can influence their voting behavior.

-Although Stubager (2008) and van de Werfhorst and Kraaijkamp (2001) discuss the contrasting effects of educational fields in conveying values on the libertarian-authoritarian dimension, the literature on education has focused primarily on level of education, and within that on the difference between secondary and post-secondary education.
-The predominant finding is that individuals chiefly self-select into post-secondary education and that, as a consequence, variables tapping a person's education and post-education experience are a proxy for experiences prior to education (Lancee and Sarrasin 2015; Margaryan, Paul, and Siedler 2021).
+Although Stubager (2008) and van de Werfhorst, de Graaf, and Kraaykamp (2001) discuss the contrasting effects of educational fields in conveying values on the libertarian-authoritarian dimension, the literature on education has focused primarily on level of education, and within that on the difference between secondary and post-secondary education.
+The predominant finding is that individuals chiefly self-select into post-secondary education and post-education experience are a proxy for experiences prior to education (Lancee and Sarrasin 2015; Margaryan, Paul, and Siedler 2021).

 However, we need to examine field of education with a fresh mind.
 There is good reason to believe that the substance of a person's education may be no less formative for a person's political values than whether they went to college or not.
-Fields of education foster distinct cultural, economic, communicative, and technical skills; they engage students in social networks; and they prepare for distinctive, often lifelong, occupational experiences (Kalmijn and Kraaykamp 2007; van de Werfhorst and de Graaf 2004).
+Fields of education foster distinct cultural, economic, communicative, and technical skills; they engage students in social networks; and they prepare for distinctive, often lifelong, occupational experiences.
 Hence, we need to entertain the possibility that the direct and post-education effects may be more causally powerful for field of education than for level of education.

-Our expectations regarding the mechanisms through which field of education influences voting behavior can be summarized in the following hypotheses:
+Our expectations regarding the mechanisms through which field of education influences voting behavior are summarized as follows:

-(H2): Differences in voting behavior on the socio-cultural divide are formed during education in a given field.
+H2.
+Differences in voting behavior on the sociocultural divide are formed during education in a given field.